Quantum magnonics: when magnon spintronics meets quantum information science: Magnon + X

 Here, we mention some recent reviews on cavity spintronics \cite{LiJAP2020,HarderJAP2021,Rameshti2021cavity}.
 Li et al. \cite{LiJAP2020} outline the potential of hybrid magnetic systems for transformative applications in devices, circuits and information processing.
 Harder et al. \cite{HarderJAP2021} focused on the coherent and dissipative coupling characterized by level repulsion and attraction respectively.
 Rameshti et al. \cite{Rameshti2021cavity} reviewed the coupling of magnons with photons at frequencies ranging from microwaves to optical regimes.
 In particular, they present a semiclassical approach to model cavity spintronics and further briefly address the coupling of magnons with superconducting qubits.
 Here, we shall follow the framework sketched in Fig. \ref{qmpicture} to review the recent progress concerning quantum phenomena in the hybrid systems.
+In particular, we shall focus on the quantum entanglement between magnons and photons.
+The various energy spectra of the hybrid systems as already reviewed by Rameshti et al. \cite{Rameshti2021cavity} will not be covered in this section.